-- 1. Conveyance operators shall prepare for, as appropriate, and facilitate: - (a) inspections of the cargo, containers and conveyance; - (b) medical examinations of persons on board; - (c) application of other health measures under these Regulations, including on board as well as during embarkation and disembarkation; and - (d) provision of relevant public health information requested by the State Party. - 2.
+- 1. Conveyance operators shall facilitate: - (a) inspections of the cargo, containers and conveyance; - (b) medical examinations of persons on board; - (c) application of other health measures under these Regulations, including on board as well as during embarkation and disembarkation; and - (d) provision of relevant public health information requested by the State Party. - 2.
 Conveyance operators shall provide to the competent authority a valid Ship Sanitation Control Exemption Certificate or a Ship Sanitation Control Certificate or a Maritime Ship Declaration of Health, or the Health Part of an Aircraft General Declaration, as required under these Regulations.